dmytro-feshchenko/compiler/README.md

 On this step we need to take care about correct language syntax.
 For different languages there are list of base rules: tabulation, opening and closing brackets, etc.

 #### Pratt Parser
+You can find my implementation of Prett Parser in `./parser` folder.
+Also we use structures from `./ast` inside our parser.

 ### 3. Semantic Analysis
 On this stage we need to take care about correct language semantics.